12379Monty/HCC5hmCExplore/README/index.md

-DNA Hydroxymethylation in Hepatocellular Carcinoma
+Explore DNA Hydroxymethylation in Hepatocellular Carcinoma
 ================

 <!-- index.md is generated from index.Rmd.
 Please edit that file -->

 ## DNA Hydroxymethylation in Hepatocellular Carcinoma

-This repo contains a report of analyses of data methylation profiles collected to investigate genome-wide mapping of 5-hydroxymethylcytosines in circulating cell-free DNA as reported in Cai et al. (2019) (<https://gut.bmj.com/content/68/12/2195>).
+This repo contains a report of exploratory analyses of data methylation profiles collected to investigate genome-wide mapping of 5-hydroxymethylcytosines in circulating cell-free DNA as reported in Cai et al. (2019) (<https://gut.bmj.com/content/68/12/2195>).
 The data are available from NCBI GEO [Series GSE112679](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE112679).
 The data are also available through a an R package - [GSE112679](https://12379monty.github.io/GSE112679).